-Motivated by the structures of private equity and hedge funds, as well as the secondary markets for these illiquid alternatives, we combine the features of both types of models discussed above.
+Motivated by the structures of private equity and hedge funds as well as the secondary markets for these illiquid alternatives, we combine the features of both types of models.
 In our model, the alternative asset becomes fully liquid at maturity (e.g., when a private equity fund is dissolved).
-But the alternative asset can also be sold prior to maturity by paying a proportional transaction cost, such as by selling a private equity fund at a discount in the secondary market (see for example Nadaul et al., 2019; Ramadorai, 2012).
-We show that these two types of illiquidity interact, and that this interaction varies over the life-cycle of the alternative asset.
-We further show how liquidity diversification - holding multiple distinct investments in the alternative asset with staggered lock-up expirations - affects portfolio choice.
-Finally, we generalize our model to include crisis states featuring increases in both types of illiquidity, and show that investors' holdings deviate significantly from target allocations.
+But the alternative asset can also be sold prior to maturity by paying a proportional transaction cost, such as by selling a private equity fund at a discount in the secondary market (see, for example, Ramadorai 2012, Nadauld et al. 2019).
+We show that these two types of illiquidity interact and this interaction varies over the life cycle of the alternative asset.
+We further show how liquidity diversification-holding multiple distinct investments in the alternative asset with staggered lockup expirations-affects portfolio choice.
+Finally, we generalize our model to include crisis states featuring increases in both types of illiquidity and show that investors' holdings deviate significantly from target allocations.